 Be nice.
 Or else.

-UX Designer at Gather Technologies Joined almost 4 years ago via an invitation from Ashley P.
+UX Designer at Gather Technologies Joined about 4 years ago via an invitation from Ashley P.

 Woah, it's crazy similar!